Bernardo59/Theband/Readme.md

 # The Band

 ## Description
-This website is a copy of "The Band" to W3 School.
-It's just for training on HTML/CSS && JAVASCRIPT.
+This website is a copy of the W3 Schools "The Band" template.

+Just to practice HTML CSS and JavaScript.

 Original Website: